 Eelgrass Restoration

-eelgrass (Zostera marina) serves as essential habitat for juvenile bay scallops, that we grow annually in the millions at MV Shellfish Group.
+eelgrass (Zostera marina) provides essential habitat for juvenile bay scallops—millions of which are grown every year by the MV Shellfish Group.

 Importance of Eelgrass: